Best daily deals

 Should you equalize the HiFiMan Sundara?

-If you’ve bought the HiFiMan Sundara and are looking to squeeze out every last drop of performance, you could equalize the headphones—but you really don’t need to at all.
-The frequency response is very close to our “studio” curve, if a mite emphasized in the highs, though I like adding some parametric EQ filters to get it even closer to our studio target.
+If you’ve bought the HiFiMan Sundara and are looking to squeeze out every last drop of performance, you could equalize the headphones — but you really don’t need to at all.
+The frequency response is very close to our “studio” curve, if a mite overemphasized in the highs, though I like adding some parametric EQ filters to get it even closer to our studio target.
 If you find yourself wishing for a bass shelf, you may need a little more output power than a normal computer can provide, so you may look into using a USB interface or amplifier to get you where you want to go.

 Filter numberFilter typeFrequencyGainQ